 Driving gloves feature open knuckles and back for optimum flexibility; airflow to minimize friction on smooth, thin leather; gaps in the fingers and palms for ventilation; narrow cuffs to avoid movement; and stud fasteners on the back for optimal fit around the wrist and unobstructed view of the driver’s watch.

-Cold-weather driving gloves: Perhaps more like what you would get from traditional gloves, winter driving gloves protect the whole hand.
-They are normally made of natural leather and come in a variety of colours.
+Perhaps more like what you would get from traditional gloves, winter driving gloves protect the whole hand.
+They are normally made of natural leather and come in a variety of colors.
 The linen is the attribute that makes them most appropriate for winter.
-The lining of the gloves is lined with fabrics such as wool or cashmere to keep your hands warm during the coldest of winters.
+The lining of the gloves is lined with fabrics such as wool or cashmere to keep your hands warm during the coldest of winter

 Racing gloves are specially designed not only for improved grip and performance but also for protection from fire and flame for drivers in-car competitions.
 Racing gloves may have cuffs to provide thermal insulation in combination with racing driver suits.